curlsloth/NYU-HPC-4-newbies/README.md

 # NYU High Performance Computing (HPC) for Newbies 🍼 #

-Last update: July 11, 2024
+Andrew Chang, Postdoctoral Fellow, Department of Psychology, New York University

+*Please email me (ac8888@nyu.edu) if you have any suggestions and advice!*

 ## 0. Preface ##
-This is a tutorial for computer muggles who wants to use NYU's HPC, **"Greene"**, for their research, which is also a note for myself and my future students.
+This is a tutorial for computer muggles who want to use NYU's HPC, **"Greene,"** to analyze their data or fit a machine learning model.
+It also serves as a note for myself and my colleagues.
+Feel free to distribute it.

-Eventhough we all know that HPC can speed up our research, I found that most of people don't want to use it, because they worry that they will spend more time on learning HPC then waiting the computation completed on their laptops.
-This tutorial is designed to give you quick start.
+Even though we all know that HPC can speed up our research, I found that most people don't want to use it because they worry that they will spend more time learning HPC than waiting for the computation to be completed on their laptops.
+This tutorial is designed to give you a quick start.
 It will help you set up a reliable and replicable HPC environment within one afternoon, even if you are not a computer geek.

-This tutorial is a short summary of [NYU HPC's official website](https://sites.google.com/nyu.edu/nyu-hpc/), integrating with my own tips.
+This tutorial is a short summary of [NYU HPC's official website](https://sites.google.com/nyu.edu/nyu-hpc/), integrated with my own tips.
+This tutorial covers topics related to data science or data analysis workflows.
 If you are a computer wizard or witch, this might be too easy for you.
 If you are interested in knowing all the commands and details, this is not for you.
 Some functions and approaches may be outdated when you read it, so make sure that you check out the NYU HPC's official website if you encounter any issues.
-Also, as different HPC system may have different OS, this tutorial may not be applied to other HPCs.
-Despite my approaches may not be the most efficient or correct way to do things, hope this tutorial can give you a good start of using HPC and boost your productivity!
+Also, as different HPC systems may have different OS, this tutorial may not apply to other HPCs.
+Despite my approaches possibly not being the most efficient or correct way to do things, I hope this tutorial can give you a good start in using HPC and boost your productivity!

-You will need to know some basic command line commands (such as `cd`, `ls`, `pwd`, `mv`, `rm`, `cat`) to understand this tutorial.
-This is a neccesity as this will be the primary way you interact with HPC.
-But you can quickly learn them starting from [here](https://www.codecademy.com/article/command-line-commands).
-You don't have to be familiar with `Conda`, `Git/GitHub`, or `Python`, but if will be helpful if you have some experiences with it.
+You will need to know some basic command line commands (such as `cd`, `ls`, `pwd`, `mv`, `rm`, `cat`) to understand this tutorial, as this will be the primary way you interact with HPC (see [here](https://www.codecademy.com/article/command-line-commands) for a tutorial).
+You have to be familiar with `Conda` commands too, as you will be using that to manage your environment (check out [here](https://docs.anaconda.com/anaconda/getting-started/) for more instructions).
+You don't have to be familiar with `Git/GitHub` or `Python`, but it will be helpful if you have some experience with them.
 This tutorial is written for Mac, and some commands may be slightly different if you are using a PC.

 Before starting, you have to request a NYU HPC account.
 See instructions [here](https://www.nyu.edu/life/information-technology/research-computing-services/high-performance-computing/high-performance-computing-nyu-it/hpc-accounts-and-eligibility.html).

 ## 1. What is HPC?
 Should I use it? ##

-HPC is a system that you can request the computational resources (CPUs, GPUs, RAM, nodes) for each computational job, and you can request many jobs in parallel.
+HPC is a system where you can request computational resources (CPUs, GPUs, RAM, nodes) for each computational job, and you can request many jobs in parallel.

-### If your laptop is your kitchen at home, HPC is a restaurant. ####
+### If your laptop is your kitchen at home, HPC is a restaurant. ###

-While you can cook all kinds of cusines (scripts) in your kitchen at home (laptop), but you only have access to a few stoves (CPUs), and you can only cook a small portion (RAM) at a time.
-You don't have access to some specialized equipments (GPU), nor you can cook too many cusines in parallel.
-HPC is a restaurant with many cooks and equipments which can cook all kinds of cusines.
-You can assemble multiple cooks (compute nodes) and reserve multiple stoves (CPUs) and specialized equipments (GPUs) to cook multiple dishes at the same time.
-However, a downside of a restaurant is that it can be too busy to serve you if the cooks are already busy with serving other customers.
+While you can cook all kinds of cuisines (scripts) in your kitchen at home (laptop), you only have access to a few stoves (CPUs), and you can only cook a small portion (RAM) at a time.
+You don't have access to some specialized equipment (GPU), and you are the only cook (compute node).
+HPC is a restaurant with many cooks and equipment which can cook all kinds of cuisines.
+You can assemble multiple cooks (compute nodes) and reserve multiple stoves (CPUs) and specialized equipment (GPUs) to cook multiple dishes at the same time.
+However, a downside of a restaurant is that it can be too busy to serve you if the cooks are already busy with other customers.

 ### You probably want to use HPC if ###
-- you need more CPUs or RAM to do your job,
+- You need more CPUs or RAM to do your job.
-- you need to run a time-consuming loop which can be executed independently in parallel,
+- You need to run a time-consuming loop that can be executed independently in parallel.
-- you need to get access to a GPU.
+- You need to get access to a GPU.

 ### The HPC cannot help with ###
-- speeding up a time-consuming script which cannot be paralled.
+- Speeding up a time-consuming script that cannot be parallelized.
 It will be equally slow on HPC.

 ### How helpful can HPC be? ###

-I once needed to analyze 200k of audio files, and the process on each file would take approximately 15 seconds.
-In total, it will take 34.7 days to run through all the files, if my poor laptop doesn’t burn 🔥!
+I once needed to analyze 200k audio files, and the process on each file would take approximately 15 seconds.
+In total, it would take 34.7 days to run through all the files if my poor laptop doesn’t burn 🔥!
-So, I ended up requesting 2000 jobs, each job process 100 files.
+So, I ended up requesting 2000 jobs, each job processing 100 files.
 As a result, it took less than 2 hours to complete all the jobs, including the queue time ⚡️!

 ## 2. Your first step of using HPC! ##
 ### 2-1.
 What is HPC? ###

-If you are using Mac, open your terminal application ([default](https://support.apple.com/guide/terminal/open-or-quit-terminal-apd5265185d-f365-44cb-8b09-71a064a42125/mac#:~:text=Open%20Terminal,%2C%20then%20double%2Dclick%20Terminal.) or [iTerm](https://iterm2.com/)), connect to [NYU VPN](https://www.nyu.edu/life/information-technology/infrastructure/network-services/vpn.html), and log into the Greene by executing this line (keyin and then press enter):
+If you are using a Mac, open your terminal application ([default](https://support.apple.com/guide/terminal/open-or-quit-terminal-apd5265185d-f365-44cb-8b09-71a064a42125/mac#:~:text=Open%20Terminal,%2C%20then%20double%2Dclick%20Terminal.)) or [iTerm](https://iterm2.com/), connect to the [NYU VPN](https://www.nyu.edu/life/information-technology/infrastructure/network-services/vpn.html), and log into Greene by executing this line (key in and then press enter):

 ```
 ssh <NetID>@gw.hpc.nyu.edu
 ```
 > **Replace `<NetID>` of this tutorial with your own, such as `ab1234`**

-It will then ask you to keyin your password.
+Then enter your password.
+It should be the same as your NetID password.

-If everything is correct, the login node will look something like this
+If everything is correct, the login node will look something like this:
 ```
 [<NetID>@log-3 ~]$
 ```

 `log-3` is the login node.
-Please do NOT run CPU heavy jobs on login nodes, and it is serving other users as well.
+Please do NOT run CPU-heavy jobs on login nodes, as it serves other users as well.

-Your first step is to request a compute node dedicated to serve you.
+Your first step is to request a compute node dedicated to serving you.
 Execute this line:
 ```
 srun --cpus-per-task=1 --mem=10GB --time=04:00:00 --pty /bin/bash
 ```
-It means that you request the node to have 1 CPU and 10 GB of RAM, and serve you for 4 hours.
-You can change these parameters to whatever you want. **But the more resources you requested, the longer the queue time (depending on how many other jobs and resources were requested by other users).**
+It means that you request the node to have 1 CPU and 10 GB of RAM and serve you for 4 hours.
+You can change these parameters to whatever you want. **However, the more resources you request, the longer the queue time (depending on how many other jobs and resources were requested by other users).**

 After a short queue, you will see the terminal displaying this: